Geauga hits red zone as COVID-19 cases rise countywide (Oct. 22)

-Republican Gov. DeWine had no symptoms at the time, according to the statement.
+Gov. DeWine was scheduled to welcome President Trump on the tarmac at Burke Lakefront Airport in Cleveland on Thursday.
+The Republican governor had no symptoms at the time, according to the statement.

-Gov. DeWine plans to follow protocol for COVID-19 and quarantine at his house in Cedarville for the next 14 days.
+After the test in Cleveland, Gov. DeWine returned to Columbus for more testing.
+Gov. DeWine had planned to follow protocol for COVID-19 and quarantine at his house in Cedarville for the next 14 days.
+There was no indication what he intends to do now that the third test came back negative.

 Lt.
 Gov. Jon Husted also took the COVID-19 test on Thursday as part of the protocol to greet the president and tested negative, according to the statement.